intranda/goobi-workflow-plugins-en/step/intranda_step_rename_files_before_rosetta.md

 ---
 description: >-
-  This step plugin allows you to automatically adjust file names within Goobi's media and ocr folders and update the METS file processes.
+  This step plugin allows you to automatically adjust file names within Goobi's media and ocr folders and update the METS file of processes.
 ---